jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Saying that Techvolution has three parts:

 **I. A New Philosophy**: This part shows how to upgrade our philosophy to the Internet Age.
-Its purpose is to enable Main Street to see the big picture: that we're all player gods who must use apps, electronics, and the internet to solve our problems now.
+Its purpose is to empower Main Street to see the big picture.
+That we're all player gods who must use apps, electronics, and the internet to solve our problems now.
 Fittingly, the best indicator of our progress is how happy we are with our lives.

 **II.
 Building the Life Star**: This section explains the new political and economic truths we'll see in the Internet Age with technologies like apps, bio-monitors, and big data.
 With these digital tools, we'll be enabled to create objective definitions of political and economic "right and wrong" as we play the game.
 In short, the Life Star will do for politics and economics what scientific instruments did for physics, chemistry, biology, etc. The troubling part is many people—especially phantom storytellers of old philosophies—won't accept what this new telescope shows us.